Two colleagues smiling and collaborating at a desk in a bright office, one working on a laptop while the other takes notes.

 1. Whether or not you can reopen a closed credit card depends on your card issuer’s policies.

-2. Your issuer may close your credit card account for a number of reasons, including inactivity, fraud, missed payments, or changes to your credit score.
+2. Your issuer may close your credit card account for a few reasons, including inactivity, fraud, missed payments, or changes to your credit score.

 3. Closing a credit card may lower your credit score if it increases your credit utilization ratio.